rawiriblundell/wiki.bash-hackers.org/bash4.md

 :V4:

-\<note\>Attention: Since Bash 4 has been around for quite some time now (4.3 will come soon), I consider it to be "standard".
+| :shell: Attention: Since Bash 4 has been around for quite some time now
+(4.3 will come soon), I consider it to be "standard".
 This page is not maintained anymore and is left here to keep your links working.
 See the [bashchanges](/scripting/bashchanges) page for new stuff